amazon-connect/amazon-connect-streams/README.md

 Find build artifacts in **release** directory - This will generate a file called `connect-streams.js` and the minified version of the same `connect-streams-min.js` - this is the full Connect Streams API which you will want to include in your page.

-To run unit tests specifically:
+To run unit tests:
 ```
 $ npm run gulp-test
 ```
+Note: these tests run on the release files generated above

 ## Using the AWS SDK and Streams
 Streams has a "baked-in" version of the AWS-SDK in the `./src/aws-client.js` file.
 Make sure that you import Streams before the AWS SDK so that the `AWS` object bound to the `Window` is the object from your manually included SDK, and not from Streams.